Right-aligns an expression within a specified width, rounding to a specified number of fractional digits.

 If the expression value is less than 1, $JUSTIFY inserts a leading zero before the DecimalSeparator character.

-values INF, -INF, and NAN are returned unchanged by $JUSTIFY
+The $DOUBLE values INF, -INF, and NAN are returned unchanged by $JUSTIFY, regardless of the decimal value.

 The following example performs right-justification on strings.
 No numeric conversion is performed: